laeubisoft/osgi-test-framework/README.md

 (e.g. the usual maven setup where the test-code is next to your code and executed by maven-surefire as part of that build).

-First you need to consider some things:

-- you are responsible for setting up what makes your Framework, the good news is that you often do not need setup all bundles, just those required for your test
-- all bundles must be on the classpath of your test, either as a jar or as a folder
-- even though your test will see a full Framework and thus can register services, use declarative services and so on, all bundles share the same classloader.
-This has advantages (e.g. your test can easily interact with all code in the framework) but also limit the usage of some OSGi feature, e.g. you can't use the same bundle in different versions
-- because of this, lazy activation of bundles do not work and they will always be activated beforehands

 ### Configure the framework

 The framework is configured using annotations described below.